yoanm/network/vlan/doc/permanent_vlan_if.md

 #/etc/network/interfaces.d/$VIF$
 auto $VIF$
 iface $VIF$ inet static
-    address 192.168.0.20   #<-- to update according to the you configuration netmask 255.255.255.0  #<-- to update according to the you configuration gateway 192.168.0.254  #<-- to update according to the you configuration vlan-raw-device $MIF$
+    address 192.168.0.20   #<-- to update according to your configuration netmask 255.255.255.0  #<-- to update according to your configuration gateway 192.168.0.254  #<-- to update according to your configuration vlan-raw-device $MIF$
 ```